treeverse/lakeFS/docs/index.md

 With lakeFS data teams can stop worrying about issues that take away much of their time:
 * Roll back changes to data: recover quickly from bugs and mistakes directly on your production data.
-* Test and validate your data before propagating it to data consumers.
+* Test and validate your data before propagating it to consumers.
 * Travel back in time, across data versions and across data collections - for reproducing and debugging data issues.

 Since lakeFS is compatible with the S3 object storage API, all popular applications will work without modification, by simply adding the branch name to the object path: